aws-solutions-library-samples/guidance-for-automated-setup-for-elastic-vmware-service-on-aws/README.md

 - `ServiceAccessSubnetId`: The ID of the subnet used for service access
 - `Route53ForwardZoneId` and `Route53ReverseZoneId`: IDs for the DNS zones
 - Other relevant IDs and IP addresses
-- Here is an example of the complete set of resources that get deployed:
+- Here is an example of the complete set of AWS resources that get deployed:
   <img src="assets/resources1.png">
   <img src="assets/resources2.png">
   <img src="assets/resources3.png">